1. Knowledge Base

 Overview

-The Scorecard page in Insights becomes available once your surveys are closed, showing final results in a detailed table.
-Ranked by question impact and enriched with statistical significance, Scorecard helps you compare products and segments with confidence.
+The Scorecard page in Insights becomes available once your surveys are closed, showing final results in a customizable table.
+You can create your own scorecard by selecting specific questions and metrics, then reorder them by importance.
+Enriched with statistical significance, Scorecard helps you compare products and segments with confidence on metrics that matter most to your research.

 Accessing Final Results